-Introduction – Modeling image sensor noise – Measuring the noise – Simulating the noise
+Introduction – Simatest block diagram – Modeling image sensor noise – Measuring the noise

 This page illustrates how Simatest can be used for modeling and measuring camera systems and, most importantly, Image Signal Processing (ISP), using a compact digital camera as an example.
-It’s designed to be much more readable than the full instructions and reference in ISP/Camera Simulator (Simatest).
+It’s designed to be more practical and readable than the full instructions and reference in ISP/Camera Simulator (Simatest).

 Introduction

-- Raw camera image — the raw output of a digital camera, which includes lens blur and image sensor noise.
+- Raw camera image — the raw output of a digital camera (demosaiced or not), which includes lens blur and image sensor noise.
 Test chart images are typically used for this case, but any image can be used, or

-- Simulated (test chart) image, which needs to be blurred blurred to match the MTF (SFR) of a lens (typically using a simple gaussian or Airy disk filter) and includes noise from an image sensor model (described below).
+- Simulated (test chart) image, which needs to be blurred to match the MTF (SFR) of a raw camera image, typically using a simple gaussian or Airy disk filter.
+Must also include image sensor noise from the model described below.

-- complete camera systems starting with an image (typically a test chart image) that has been degraded by a lens design program.
+- Simulated images degraded by a lens design program.
 This enables the “soft prototyping” of a camera before the hardware is specified and built.
-The image sensor noise (described below) is required.
-A complete ISP chain can be applied.
+Image sensor noise (described below) is required.
+A complete ISP chain can be applied to images from any source.

 - Model the image sensor noise using a raw image of a grayscale test chart.